-Residency and citizenship for non-Europeans in Italy.
+Residency and citizenship for non-Europeans in Italy: How to obtain a visa and permesso di soggiorno in Italy.

 Whether seeking the sites, culture and flavours of Italy or broadening working and business opportunities, approximately one and a half million foreigners enter Italy via various airports every month.